(I’m bringing my archive over from Mailchimp — this newsletter is from August, 2018.)

 Last gasps of summer reading bliss

 Tell me about a series of detective-type novels, and I'm all in.
-For one thing, they're always about a workplace, and relationships between people at work.
+For one thing, they're always about a workplace, of sorts, and relationships between people at work.
 This summer, I've devoured books by several new-to-me authors:

 - Steph Cha's Juniper Song series.
 Steph Cha talks about the L.A. immigrant noir of 'Dead Soon Enough' by Ivy Pochoda at The Los Angeles Times.